wgmyers/repoco/README.md

 ## What is your use-case

-I maintain a number of small websites built with Jekyll.
-I want to be able to give extremely limited edit access to my clients to some of the files, so they can make small text changes themselves and publish them.
+I maintain a number of small websites for non-technical people, all built with Jekyll.
+I want to be able to give these folk limited edit access to some of the Jekyll source files, so they can make small text changes themselves and publish them, both to the test and live versions of their site.
 That's it.

 I don't want to have to rebuild the whole site in order to integrate a CMS.
 I don't need users to be to able upload anything, redesign things, add pages, remove